Security & Ethics - how does CoLoop remain secure

 - Language models are prone to absorb biases present in the textual data they are trained on.

-- These biases can often manifest as “Hallucinations” (also called “confabulations” or “delusions”) that consistent of confident sounding generations that contain factual innaccuracies.
+- These biases can often manifest as “Hallucinations” (also called “confabulations” or “delusions”) that consist of confident sounding generations that contain factual inaccuracies.

 - Demographic bias: over / under representation of certain groups